tatocaster/LetInterview/README.md

 *create `secrets.properties` file in a root project directory and put all the keys you need.
 In this case `MOVIEDB_PUBLIC_KEY`*

--  production keystore located in project pass : `bazinga`
+-  production keystore located in project. pass : `bazinga`

+- edit the path in `keystore.properties` to the cetificate